Shelby Miller: Milwaukee Brewers

-On July 11, 2019, Miller signed a minor league deal with the Milwaukee Brewers.
+On July 11, 2019, Miller signed a minor league contract with the Milwaukee Brewers.
+In 8 starts split between the rookie–level Arizona League Brewers and Triple–A San Antonio Missions, he compiled a 1–3 record and 4.13 ERA with 36 strikeouts across 32 2/3 innings pitched.
 On August 27, Miller opted out of his contract and was released by Milwaukee.

 On January 27, 2020, Miller re-signed with the Brewers on a minor league deal.
 On August 3, Miller announced he would be opting out of the season due to the COVID-19 pandemic.
-He became a free agent on November 2, 2020.
+He became a free agent on November 2.

-Chicago Cubs (2021)
+Chicago Cubs

 On January 17, 2021, Miller signed a minor league deal with the Chicago Cubs.
 He was added to the major league roster on April 14.
-After making three appearances in which he surrendered seven earned runs and recorded six outs, he was placed on the 10-day injured list with lower back strain.
+After making three appearances in which he surrendered seven earned runs and recorded six outs, he was placed on the 10-day injured list with a lower back strain.
 He was sent to the Triple-A Iowa Cubs on rehab assignment on May 9.
 That night, Miller pitched the first three innings of a no-hitter against the Indianapolis Indians at Principal Park in Des Moines, Iowa.
 He struck out five batters and walked one before being relieved by Tommy Nance, Brad Wieck, and Ryan Meisinger who completed the combined no-hit game.
 On May 26, Miller was designated for assignment by Chicago after posting a 31.50 ERA in three appearances.
 On May 31, Miller was released by the Cubs.

-Pittsburgh Pirates (2021)
+Pittsburgh Pirates

 On June 26, 2021, Miller signed a minor league contract with the Pittsburgh Pirates organization.
 Miller made 10 appearances for the Triple-A Indianapolis Indians, going 2–1 with a 3.86 ERA and 22 strikeouts.
 On September 1, 2021, Miller's contract was selected by the Pirates when the rosters expanded.

 New York Yankees

 On March 27, 2022, the New York Yankees signed Miller to a minor-league deal with an invite to the team's major-league spring training camp.
-Pitching for AAA Scranton, in 2022 he was 2-2 with four saves (the first saves of his professional career) and a 1.71 ERA in 21 innings over 16 relief appearances.
-On May 31, 2022, he was released by the organization.
+Pitching for the Triple–A Scranton/Wilkes-Barre RailRiders, in 2022 he was 2–2 with four saves (the first saves of his professional career) and a 1.71 ERA in 21 innings over 16 relief appearances.
+On May 31, he was released by the organization.